berry-cs/sinbad/tutorials/racket/quakes2-liststruct.md

     You should now be able to evaluate this expression in the Interactions area to view the map in your browser: `(open-browser-to (quake-markers all-quakes))`.

-3. If you'd like to be a little more fancy, you can enhance your `quake-markers` function to take a second parameter, `zoom-level`, that is either `false` or a number between 1 and 20.
+3. [OPTIONAL] If you'd like to be a little more fancy, you can enhance your `quake-markers` function to take a second parameter, `zoom-level`, that is either `false` or a number between 1 and 20.
 If it is `false`, the function should work just like it already does.
 If a number is provided, add a `"&zoom=<zoom-level>"` in the URL string right after the `scale=2`, e.g.:

         (check-expect (quake-markers (list Qx1 Qx2) 2)
                       "https://maps.googleapis.com/maps/api/staticmap?maptype=terrain&scale=2&zoom=2&size=500x300&markers=size:tiny|37.6,-118.83|38.2,-117.3|")